grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/gs-gem.md

 ---
-description: Learn how to configure Grafana Enterprise Metrics using the Helm chart.
+description: Learn how to deploy Grafana Enterprise Metrics using the Helm chart.
-menuTitle: Configure GEM
+menuTitle: Deploy GEM
-title: Configure Grafana Enterprise Metrics using the Helm chart
+title: Deploy Grafana Enterprise Metrics using the Helm chart
 weight: 40
 ---

-# Configure Grafana Enterprise Metrics
+# Deploy Grafana Enterprise Metrics

 Use the mimir-distributed Helm chart to deploy Grafana Enterprise Metrics (GEM) on Kubernetes.
 Here are the main differences in using the Helm chart for GEM, as compared to Grafana Mimir: